 Alongside classical concert works, Jack is a songwriter in theatre and popular music.
 His work has been played at events ranging from the official Canada 150 Celebrations in Trafalgar Square, to the final ever Beating Retreat Ceremony at the iconic UK military hospital Headley Court.
 Jack's piece 'Chance' features on the JUNO Award-nominated album SymphRONica Upfront.

-As a performer, Jack has appeared as a vocalist at Wembley Arena and was a guest on the piano alongside Platinum-selling string quartet Bond at their 20th Anniversary celebration concert.
+As a performer, Jack appeared as a vocalist at Wembley Arena aged eleven, has performed on stage at the Royal Albert Hall, Soho Theatre and the Roundhouse, has sung and played in front of Royalty and was a guest on the piano alongside Platinum-selling string quartet Bond at their 20th Anniversary celebration concert at Union Chapel.

 "Brilliant, warm, generous, funny and open minded...one of England's most talked about young musicians." - WWFM The Classical Network (USA)

 "cool, catchy tunes...a fine example of the fusion of styles." - The WholeNote (Canada), about Jack Pepper's 'Chance', recorded by SymphRONica in an arrangement by JUNO Award-winning Mike Downes

 Jack is one of the youngest national radio presenters in the UK.
 At 19, he became a presenter on Scala Radio, the UK's newest national classical radio station.
 Jack joins a line-up that includes some of the UK's best-loved presenters, including Simon Mayo, Angellica Bell and Mark Kermode.